alpsteam/autonomous-labs/lab-3/lab-3.md

 ![Image30](images/image30.jpg)

-Choose “Dashbord” to see a chart.
+Choose `Dashbord` to see a chart.
 Chart was created automatically based on the data loaded

 ![Image31](images/image31.jpg)

 We create a new page in the application to see the Sports Events in a calendar.
-Choose “Create Page”
+Choose `Create Page`

 ![Image32](images/image32.jpg)

-From the Components list choose “Calendar” then “Next”
+From the Components list choose `Calendar` then `Next`

 ![Image33](images/image33.jpg)

-Enter Page Name “Calendar” then choose “Next”
+Enter Page Name `Calendar` then choose `Next`

 ![Image34](images/image34.jpg)

-Choose “Create a new navigation menu entry” then “Next”
+Choose `Create a new navigation menu entry` then `Next`

 ![Image35](images/image35.jpg)

-Enter Table / View Owner (it’s the user you created) and Table / View Name “SPORTS_EVENTS (table)” then “Next”
+Enter Table / View Owner (it's the user you created) and Table / View Name `SPORTS_EVENTS (table)` then `Next`

 ![Image36](images/image36.jpg)

-Enter Display Column “SPORT”, Start Date Column “START_DATE”, End Date Column “END_DATE” then choose “Create”
+Enter Display Column `SPORT`, Start Date Column `START_DATE`, End Date Column `END_DATE` then choose `Create`

 ![Image37](images/image37.jpg)

-Choose “Save and Run” in the top right corner to test the new page
+Choose `Save and Run` in the top right corner to test the new page

 ![Image38](images/image38.jpg)

-Et voilà – calendar page with a navigation menu entry on the left.
+Et voilÃ¡, calendar page with a navigation menu entry on the left.
 On mouse-over of an event you see some details but we like to see and edit all details.
 For that return to Page Designer

 ![Image39](images/image39.jpg)

-In the Navigator pane (left) choose “Attributes” under Region – Content Body – Calendar.
-In the Attributes pane (right) choose “View / Edit Link”
+In the Navigator pane (left) choose `Attributes` under Region ` Content Body ` Calendar.
+In the Attributes pane (right) choose `View / Edit Link`

 ![Image40](images/image40.jpg)

-In Page enter “3” (Event), for Set Items enter Name “P3_ID” and Value “ID” then choose “Ok”
+In Page enter `3` (Event), for Set Items enter Name `P3_ID` and Value `ID` then choose `Ok`

 ![Image41](images/image41.jpg)

-“Save and Run” the page
+`Save and Run` the page

 ![Image42](images/image42.jpg)